 Illustration of Downbeating nystagmus supine, upbeating nystagmus upright (sitting)

 What logic would say:

 Furthermore, in AC BPPV, considering the physiology, there also should be an upbeating nystagmus on reassuming upright as well as a low level UBN all the time.
 In our very large experience with BPPV, while DBN supine is very common, especially with ipsi-torsion, UBN upright (sitting) is rare.
 An example is shown above.
 The logic here is that for a simple mechanical problem, if you flip the vector by 180 degrees, the nystagmus should also flip by 180 degrees, or in other words, switch from DBN to UBN.
 Most positional DBN doesn't change to UBN on sitting.

 So to summarize -- There are two sets of criteria for AC-BPPV.
-While people that fit the loose (illogical) criteria are common, almost nobody fits the stict (logical) criteria, and it may be that the whole syndrome is a misnomer.
+While people that fit the loose (illogical) criteria are common, almost nobody fits the strict (logical) criteria.

 - Loose criteria -- supine DBN, with or without torsion, in any direction, but usually ipsitorsional referred to the down side